 Contractors may only work on Water Corporation assets with written authorisation from the operations team with day-to-day control of the asset.
-Clearance to Work (CTW) permits are required.
-Standard notice period for a CTW is five days, though if the work is likely to cause a service disruption to Water Corporation customers the minimum notice period is 15 days.
-Contractors are required to do online training in Work Health and Safety (WHS) permits to work under this system.
+Contractor work authorities are required and must be available on site for the duration of the work.
+Standard notice period for a low impact work authority is five days.
+2 - 6 weeks' notice is required if the work is likely to cause a service disruption to customers or requires operational resources to support.
+Contractor supervisors receiving work authorities are required to do Work Health and Safety (WHS) permits online training to work under this system.
 Training can be accessed via our training website.

-Hazards will vary between Water Corporation locations and assets due to different designs, previous upgrades, and operational requirements.
-Some projects may require multiple CTW permits.
-These typically involve work that is complex in nature (or requires multiple crews).
-Contract documents will indicate where CTW permits are required.
+Hazards will vary between locations and assets due to different designs, previous upgrades, and operational requirements.
+Some projects may require multiple work authorities.
+These typically involve work: